June 3, 1794 – Han Chang-guk’s (韓昌國) Ulleungdo Inspection

 The first thing that becomes apparent when we read this report is Chosun’s (Korea’s) policy regarding Ulleungdo more than two hundred years ago.
 Contrary to many Japanese opinions on the matter, Chosun’s Vacant Island Policy of Ulleungdo was by no means a form of “abandonment”.
 These inspections as quoted above were not optional, it reads “..According to the rule that (official) declares turns taken to make biannual tour of Ulleungdo..”
 Thus it is clear Korea did not “abandon” this area at all.
 In fact, as it says on this report even during Korean times of poor harvest and difficult times, Chosun continued to inspect the region.
 They even harvested some of the rare animals and resources from Ulleungdo such as rosewood and sealions.

 Next, this report is one of two inspections of Ulleungdo that clearly give the names of Ulleungdo’s surrounding islets.
 In all probability Bang-pae-do is what is called Gwaneumdo Island on the northwest corner of Ulleungdo.
 The island of Jukdo that some Japanese assert is Usando is simply called Jukdo Islet.
-This concurs with another report made by Leekyuwon in 1880 that also mappped and stated the name of this rock was Jukdo Islet and not Usando.
+This concurs with another report made by Leekyuwon in 1880 that also mapped and stated the name of this rock was Jukdo Islet and not Usando.
 The last island’s identity is unclear.

 Images Above: The pictures are of Jukdo Islet’s West face.
 Some Japanese insist Koreans lived on Jukdo Islet.
 However, due to the islet’s rugged topography and lack of water, this is not plausible.